jundalisay/sp/content/en/research/schopenhauer/world/vol-1/chapter-52.md

 for in the systematic connection of our exposition there was no fitting place for it—I mean music.  -->

-Music stands alone, quite cut off from all the other arts.
-In it we do not recognise the copy or repetition of any Idea of existence in the world.
-Yet it is such a great and exceedingly noble art, its effect on the inmost nature of man is so powerful, and it is so entirely and deeply understood by him in his inmost consciousness as a perfectly universal language, the distinctness of which surpasses even that of the perceptible world itself, that we certainly have more to look[331] for in it than an exercitum arithmeticæ occultum nescientis se numerare animi,62 which Leibnitz called it.
+Music stands alone cut off from all the other arts.

+In music, we do not recognise the copy or repetition of any Idea of existence in the world.

+Yet it is such a great and exceedingly noble art, its effect on the inmost nature of man is so powerful, and it is so entirely and deeply understood by him in his inmost consciousness as a perfectly universal language, the distinctness of which surpasses even that of the perceptible world itself, that we certainly have more to look for in it than an exercitum arithmeticæ occultum nescientis se numerare animi,62 which Leibnitz called it.

 Yet he was perfectly right, as he considered only its immediate external significance, its form.
 But if it were nothing more, the satisfaction which it affords would be like that which we feel when a sum in arithmetic comes out right, and could not be that intense pleasure with which we see the deepest recesses of our nature find utterance.

 From our standpoint, therefore, at which the æsthetic effect is the criterion, we must attribute to music a far more serious and deep significance, connected with the inmost nature of the world and our own self, and in reference to which the arithmetical proportions, to which it may be reduced, are related, not as the thing signified, but merely as the sign.

-That in some sense music must be related to the world as the representation to the thing represented, as the copy to the original, we may conclude from the analogy of the other arts, all of which possess this character, and affect us on the whole in the same way as it does, only that the effect of music is stronger, quicker, more necessary and infallible.
-Further, its representative relation to the world must be very deep, absolutely true, and strikingly accurate, because it is instantly understood by every one, and has the appearance of a certain infallibility, because its form may be reduced to perfectly 62 Leibnitii epistolæ, collectio Kortholti, ep.
-154.
+That in some sense music
+must be related to the world as the representation to the thing represented, as the copy to the original, we may conclude from the analogy of the other arts, all of which possess this character, and affect us on the whole in the same way as it does, only that the effect of music is stronger, quicker, more necessary and infallible.

-335
-definite rules expressed in numbers, from which it cannot free itself without entirely ceasing to be music.
+Its representative relation to the world must be very deep, absolutely true, and strikingly accurate, because it is instantly understood by every one, and has the appearance of a certain infallibility, because its form may be reduced to perfectly definite rules expressed in numbers, from which it cannot free itself without entirely ceasing to be music.
 Yet the point of comparison between music and the world, the respect in which it stands to the world in the relation of a copy or repetition,